serifpersia/pianolux-arduino/README.md

 -cd into the extracted directory

--make ethe file executable by you or anyone
+-make the file executable by you or anyone

 -run the app by double clicking on the PianoLED file, Execute, or simply run it with

-./PianoLED command
+./PianoLED command in the terminal